Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Results

 Data distributions of PDBBind under the original split (general set/refined set/core set), Equibind Split (train/validation/test) and LP-PDBBind (train/validation/test) are provided in Figure \ref{fig:pdbbind-data-stats} a-c.
 LP-PDBBind has significantly extended the size of the test set compared with the original PDBBind split and the more recent Equibind split.
 A bigger test set provides more accurate evaluation of model performance when the model is applied to data that has not been trained on.
 By contrast, the number of data in the training set is much smaller in LP-PDBBind.
 As we will show later, the shrinkage in the training set is necessary, because it keeps the similarity with validation/test set sufficiently low.
 Compared with the Equibind split, we have also decreased the number of discarded data, because we only discard data when they are highly similar to any other data in train, validation or test set.

 One of the main purpose of defining the new split of PDBBind is to prevent data leakage between training, validation, and test data.
-To understand whether the new split has solved the data leakage issue, the maximum similarity for proteins and ligands between the training, validation, and test data under the EquiBind split and LP-PDBBind, and maximum similarity between the general set and core set under the original PDBBind split are summarized in Figure \ref{fig:pdbbind-data-stats}(d-g).
+To understand whether the new split has solved the data leakage issue, the maximum similarity for proteins and ligands between the training

+validation, and test data under the EquiBind split and LP-PDBBind, and maximum similarity between the general set and core set under the original PDBBind split are summarized in Figure \ref{fig:pdbbind-data-stats}(d-g).
 The original PDBBind split has significant protein and ligand overlap between the general and core sets, as can be seen in the sharp peak at similarity of 1.0 in Figure \ref{fig:pdbbind-data-stats}(d,f).
-The same level of similarity between the refined and core sets in the original PDBBind split are shown in Supplementary Figure 2.
+The same level of similarity between the refined and core sets in the original PDBBind split are shown in Supplementary Figure S2.
 Since many ML models use the PDBBind core set as the test dataset without carefully excluding similar data from their respective training dataset, the performance of these models reported may be overly optimistic and do not reflect their true generalizability and needs to be reevaluated.

 The Equibind split is a significant step forward in reorganizing the PDBBind data more reasonably.
-Its time-based cutoff in defining the test dataset decreased the chance of data

-leakage, but still did not eliminate the possibility of highly-similar data that occurs in both train and test set.
+Its time-based cutoff in defining the test dataset decreased the chance of data leakage, but still did not eliminate the possibility of highly-similar data that occurs in both train and test set.
 By comparison, LP-PDBBind minimizes overlap between data in the train and test set by design, keeping the maximum sequence similarty between any protein in the test set and any protein in the train set below 0.5, and the maximum ligand similarity below 0.99 (Figure \ref{fig:pdbbind-data-stats}(d,f)).
 Therefore, results for a model trained with the LP-PDBBind train set and evaluated with LP-PDBBind test set should better reflect the performance of the model when applied to a new protein-ligand complex that may be very different than data used for training the model.